-- · any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - · any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.
+- any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.

-Because there is no direct or indirect controlling authority on the issue relating to partnership interests, tax counsel is not able to render an opinion regarding the tax treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners for tax purposes and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their common units.
-The IRS has previously announced that it is studying issues relating to the tax treatment of short sales of partnership interests.
-Please also read "-Disposition of Units-Recognition of Gain or Loss".
+Because there is no direct or indirect controlling authority on the issue relating to partnership interests, tax counsel has not rendered an opinion regarding the tax treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners for tax purposes and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their common units.
+Please also read "-Disposition of Common Units-Recognition of Gain or Loss".

 Alternative Minimum Tax.
 Each unitholder will be required to take into account its distributive share of any items of our income, gain, loss or deduction for purposes of the alternative minimum tax.
 For 2017, the minimum tax rate for non-corporate taxpayers is 26% on the first \$187,800 of alternative minimum taxable income (or, in the case of a married individual taxpayer filing a separate return, the first \$93,900 of alternative minimum taxable income) in excess of the exemption amount and 28% on any additional alternative minimum taxable income, which thresholds change annually.
-Prospective unitholders are urged to consult with their tax advisors as to the impact of an investment in units on their liability for the alternative minimum tax.
+Prospective unitholders are urged to consult with their tax advisors as to the impact of an investment in common units on their liability for the alternative minimum tax.